 Bundle information from various sources and provide a curated mix of news and entertainment on a social media wall.
-You can then embed your hub on a website or display it on screens somewhere.
+You can then embed your news hub on a website or display it on screens somewhere.

-Combine content from various sources
+Combine content from various sources in a news hub

 Once you’ve researched and chosen your sources, here is how you set up your information hub.

 In your Walls.io Dashboard, navigate to Settings > Sources and click on the “Add Source” button.